 Most people are scared of tarantulas, as they kind of have a bad reputation.
 These small and hairy creatures are not aggressive and they are mostly active during the night.
 There are a lot of interesting species of tarantulas in Costa Rica: the Bluefront Tarantulas or the Zebra Tarantula.

 The Rainbow Grasshopper is an amazing and colored species of grasshopper.
 It can have multiple color combinations with red, green, blue, yellow, and black.

 Costa Rica is a country that has immense diversity.
-It is known for its wet habitats like cloud and rainforests, and also for incredible wildlife.
+It is known for its wet habitats like clouds and rainforests, and also for incredible wildlife.
 Costa Rica is home to hundreds of species of animals that are unique in Central America.

 If you visit national parks, you can spot mammals such as jaguars, monkeys, bats, and tapirs.
-If you choose to dive, you can see the amazing marine life of Costa Rica with turtles, dolphins and eagle rays.
+If you choose to dive, you can see the amazing marine life of Costa Rica with turtles, dolphins, and eagle rays.
 You can also see frogs, snakes, and reptiles as well as a wide range of birds and parrots.